w3c/ServiceWorker/explainer.md

 This is good for a couple of important reasons:

   - Graceful fallback.
 Browsers that don't yet understand controllers will still understand these pages.
+  - Related: [good URLs are forever](http://www.w3.org/Provider/Style/URI).
+Apps that respect some URLs with a controller should do sane things without one when users navigate to those locations.
+This is key to "URL-friendly" apps that exhibit the ur-social behaviors that make the web so good for collaboration, sharing, and all the rest.
+  - It forces you to have URLs!
+Some modern apps platforms have foresaken this core principle of the web and suffer for it.
+The web should never make the same mistake.
   - Developers are less likely to paint themselves into a corner by relying on controllers when they shouldn't.
 If it doesn't work without the controller, it'll be obvious the first time a new page is loaded or by unregistering the controller.
 Not ideal for testing, but it beats AppCache and can be made better with tools over time.
   - Reasoning about a page that gets a controller halfway through its lifetime -- or worse, loses its controller -- is incredibly painful.
 If an uncontrolled page could become controlled, there's a natural tendency to stuff core app behavior into the controller and then try to "block" until the controller is installed.
 This isn't webby and it's not a good user experience.
 And given that there's no obvious way to synchronize on controller installation gracefully, the patterns that would emerge are ghastly even to think about.